Piano/Keyboard Audition Information

 How to Audition Live:

 Our live audition dates are listed on our MEIS applicant webpage here.
-Faculty member Jonny Sterling conducts the live auditions.
-To schedule a live audition or get questions answered about the piano audition process, please contact Jonny at email@example.com.
-Please let Jonny know on which of our four audition dates you'd like to schedule an audition.
-He will respond with an audition time and the details.
+Faculty member Carmen Sandim conducts the live auditions.
+To schedule a live audition or get questions answered about the piano audition process, please contact Carmen at email@example.com.
+Please let Carmen know your preference of audition date and time.
+She will respond with an audition time and the details.

 Live auditions typically take 20-30 minutes and will take place in the Arts Building on the Auraria Campus.
 The audition will consist of sight-reading and a short demonstration of the pieces described above.
 The audition will also be an opportunity for the prospective student to ask questions regarding the program, applied lessons, ensemble placement, etc. Sight-reading will be assessed during the audition using two methods: